 6 Steps on Managing Supplier Relationships

-As economies have reopened and manufacturing businesses have largely returned to pre-pandemic production levels, the value of a loyal, reliable supply chain remains top of mind.
+As economies have reopened, the value of a loyal, reliable supply chain remains top of mind.
 One of the lasting lessons of the pandemic is likely to be the vital importance of building stable, long-term relationships with suppliers.

 Companies are able to count on their suppliers to work with them through a crisis when they have invested time and attention in creating strong personal relationships with them.
 Steve Bash, City National's manager of international banking and trade finance, offered six tips for how to foster those relationships with suppliers.